top of page

 I set up my first studio in London in the early 1990's.
 At that time my work was influenced by the cliffs of North Cornwall, where I spent much of my time, and their erosion by the weather and sea.
 In the late 90's I found my love for working with black stoneware and porcelain, fusing them together to create the textures and contrast found in the landscape.
 My first attempts at joining two such different clay's, resulted in them pulling apart in the firing but over the years I have perfected the technique and although it takes time and patience I still enjoy the challenge of working this way.

-By this time my interest had moved to under the sea and my passion for corals had begun.
+In 2013 my interest had moved to under the sea and my passion for corals had begun.
 It was a natural progression for me with my love of the sea and one which suited the materials I enjoyed working with.
 All my research at this time came from reference books, museum collections and a love for the work of Alexander McQueen, who captured the essence of nature in his work like no other.

 As my work evolved so did my interest and in 2018 & 2019 I was lucky enough to visit an eco village on the Red Sea in Egypt.
 Seeing these animal colonies up close re-ignited my passion for the sea and the amazing life beneath the waves.